jperradin/nexus/docs/api_reference.md

 ### BondingStrategy

-A clustering strategy that connects two nodes via a bridging third node.
-Identifies clusters based on a three-node connectivity pattern where two nodes of one type are linked through a shared node of another type.
+Clustering strategy that connects networking nodes via a bridging node.
+Uses a 3-element connectivity pattern (e.g., ``["Si", "O", "Si"]``) to form clusters by linking networking nodes that share a common bridging node of the specified type.

 #### Inheritance
 Inherits from `BaseClusteringStrategy`.